MikeWoodward/CodeExamples/tablerowheight/README.md

 To run the code:
 * Download the code
 * In the console, move to the folder above the folder tablerowheight
-* type bokeh serve --show tablerowheight
+* Type: bokeh serve --show tablerowheight
-* adjust the salary range to see the row heights dynamically adjust
+* Adjust the salary range to see the row heights dynamically adjust